Getting Started

 Start with Exercise 0

-This 30-minute intro exercise will give you the context you need to get the most out of the other exercises.
+The 30-minute intro exercise will give you the context you need to get the most out of the main exercises.

 What exactly is CHIRON?